Phala-Network/phala-wiki-next/content/en-us/mine/phala-worker/using prbv3.md

 ## Start running

-After all information is configured, click the `reload` button in the upper left corner of the page.
+After all information is configured, click the `Restart WM` and then click the `reload` button in the upper left corner of the page.
 The new configuration information will be loaded, and PRBv3 will start working.

 ## Status check